Only have one day in London and want to know everything you need to do and see? Follow this itinerary to see the best of London in one day!

 It also housed a collection of wild and exotic animals, making it London’s first zoo.
 It is also the home of the Crown Jewels, which are stored at the Tower of London, under the watchful eye of the Yeoman Warders, some of the most powerful soldiers in British history.
 The collection boasts an impressive 23,578 gems!

 Your admission will allow you to see the Royal Beasts, Crown Jewels, the Royal Mint, and the White Tower, made famous by Shakespeare’s plays.
 You can even take a tour led by the Yeoman Warders.
-Such a cool insight into the history of London and Britain and definitely worth seeing on your one day in London!
+Such a cool insight into the history of London and Britain and definitely worth seeing on your one day in London (it’s also one of the best spots to check out when visiting London with kids)!

 Address: St Katharine’s & Wapping, London EC3N 4AB